jayjanssen/vagrant-percona-deprecated/README.md

 When you create a lot of vagrant environments with vagrant-percona, creating/renaming those Vagrantfile files can get quite messy easily.

-The repository contains a small script that allows you to create a new environment, which will build a new directory with the proper Virtualbox files and links to the puppet code.
+The repository contains a small script that allows you to create a new environment, which will build a new directory with the proper Vagrantfile files and links to the puppet code.
 If you're setting up a PXC environment, symlinks will also be provided to the necessary pxc-bootstrap.sh script

 This allows you to have many many Vagrant environments configured simultaneously.